 The Breach Caused Your Injuries

 This often requires explaining the domino effect between the actions of the defendant and your injuries.
+For example, when you see a doctor after a car accident, they can link your whiplash diagnosis to the accident by ruling out any previous injuries you had.

 You Suffered Damages